BRST, Ward identities, gauge dependence, and a functional renormalization group: Introduction

 \section{Introduction}

-Over the past three decades, there has been an increased interest in the nonperturbative approach in quantum field theory known as the functional renormalization group (FRG) has been proposed in papers \cite{Wet1,Wet2} which can be considered as a version of Wilson renormalization group approach \cite{Wilson,Polch}.
-The FRG approach has got further developments \cite{Wett-Reu-1,FRG7,RW1,Ell,Bob-Att-Mar-1,Bob-Att-Mar-2,Att-TimM} and numerous applications \cite{Bob-Att-Mar-3,Ell-H-W,ReWe-1997,Lit-Paw-1,Fre-Lit-Paw, BG,Iga-Ito-So-1,Iga-Ito-So-2,LPaw,BR,NPS,CFPawR}.
-There are many reviews devoted to detailed discussions of different aspects of the FRG approach and among them one can find \cite{FRG2,FRG1,FRG3,FRG4,IIS-2009,FRG5,FRG6,Giess} with qualitative references.
+Over the past three decades, there has been an increased interest in the nonperturbative approach in quantum field theory known as the functional renormalization group (FRG), which has been proposed in papers \cite{Wet1,Wet2} and can be considered as a version of Wilson renormalization group \cite{Wilson,Polch}.
+The FRG approach has gotten further developments \cite{Wett-Reu-1,FRG7,RW1,Ell,Bob-Att-Mar-1,Bob-Att-Mar-2,Att-TimM} and numerous applications \cite{Bob-Att-Mar-3,Ell-H-W,ReWe-1997,Lit-Paw-1,Fre-Lit-Paw, BG,Iga-Ito-So-1,Iga-Ito-So-2,LPaw,BR,NPS,CFPawR}.
+There are many reviews devoted to detailed discussions of different aspects of the FRG approach and among them one can find Refs. \cite{FRG2,FRG1,FRG3,FRG4,IIS-2009,FRG5,FRG6,Giess} with qualitative references.